Cornus sericea 'Cardinal'

 An excellent general purpose shrub for northern landscapes, very hardy; good fall color, and bright red stems show up well against the winter snow; can actually grow quite large, plan well ahead

 Cardinal Dogwood has clusters of creamy white flowers at the ends of the branches in late spring.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pointy leaves turn an outstanding brick red in the fall.
 It produces white berries in late summer.
 The cherry red branches are extremely showy and add significant winter interest.

 Cardinal Dogwood is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.